Soil Site Classification Report - (SR)

 Why is my soil test class P and should I be concerned?

-Class P classification does not mean the site is a literal problem without solutions.
-The terminology is a requirement of AS 2870 that ensures all applicable constraints of the proposed building site are considered and acts a prompt that footings for the project are to be designed by a suitable qualified engineer.
+A Class P classification does not mean the site is a literal problem without solutions.
+The terminology is a requirement of AS 2870 and signifies that the site cannot be classified to one of the normal site classifications.
+The P class terminology ensures that all applicable constraints of the proposed building site are considered and acts as a prompt to ensure footings for the project are designed by a suitably qualified engineer.
+There are various reasons for Class P classifications which include fill (foreign placed soil which can be controlled or uncontrolled), possible abnormal soil moisture conditions (eg: vegetation, services, former buildings, drainage problems, excess moisture etc.), slope instability, soft soils and/or collapsing soils (eg: from mining activity or adjacent excavations etc.).

-What factors are considered when preparing a soil classification report
+What factors are considered when preparing a soil site classification report

-The primary factors considered when preparing a soil classification report are the mechanical behaviours of the soil such as its bearing strength, moisture content, plasticity, and its ability to shrink and swell (it’s inherent reactivity).
+The primary factors considered when preparing a soil site classification report are the soil geological origin, type, composition, depth, strength ,moisture content, plasticity, and its ability to shrink and swell (it's inherent reactivity).
+Site conditions are also considered and assessed including history, drainage, slopes, vegetation and existing/pre-existing infrastructure.

 What information does your soil report include?